mdagost/termrule/README.md

 `$ termrule_`
 =============

 Tired of destroying the Enter key by creating a "void zone" in your terminal so that you can see the error that you're trying to debug?
 If yes, this is for you. `termrule` allows you to create colored horizontal rule in terminal.
 Use it in place of the old `<hr />` tag in terminal.
 This script is inspired from `hr.py` by euangoddard.
-Works on both Python 2.7 & 3.4
+Works on both Python 2.7 & 3.4. *The script is now accessed by `rl` instead of `tr` due to clashes*

 ### Installation:
 ` $ pip install termrule `